-Pardons - A California Governor's pardon is an honor traditionally granted only to individuals who have demonstrated exemplary behavior following conviction.
+Pardons – A California Governor’s pardon is an honor traditionally granted only to individuals who have demonstrated exemplary behavior following conviction.
 The granting of a full pardon entitles the applicant to exercise some of the civil and political rights of citizenship that were lost as a result of the conviction.
 Any person who has been convicted of a felony, or a specified misdemeanor sex offense, in California may apply to the Governor for a pardon.
 Persons living within California must apply through the Certificate of Rehabilitation (CR) process in their county of residence.
 Those outside of California, and some specified sex offenders who are not eligible for a CR, must apply directly to the Governor under the Direct Pardon process.
 These latter cases must be reviewed by the full Board, and the Board forwards a recommendation to the Governor.
-(Note: Quick Reference Guide for Restoration of Rights).
-To obtain further information about the pardon application process, see the How To Apply for a Pardon section.
-To complete an application for a pardon, see Application for Gubernatorial Pardon.
+To obtain further information about the pardon application process, please visit the Pardons page from the Office of Governor Gavin Newsom.

 BPH Investigations – Hearing panels of the BPH request investigations on state prisoners who will be or are being considered for parole.
 These investigation reports range from following up on possible mitigating circumstances identified in documentation hearings of Life parole suitability hearings, to determining individual culpability in the commitment offense, or gathering additional information regarding the crime, criminal history, or negative behavior while incarcerated.